Ayhampt/data-science-ML/README.md

 - **Handling Imbalanced Datasets** - Techniques like SMOTE for class imbalance
 - **Handling Missing Values** - Imputation strategies
 - **Number Summary and Box Plots** - Statistical summaries and visualization
+### Projects
+- This contains the projects related to datascience
 ## Installation

 ```bash